 When do you need to dryclean instead of machine wash?

-Honestbee recommends dry cleaning in the case where traditional water washing can cause shrinkage and other issues with wool and other delicate clothing, as the solvents in dry cleaning ensure no damage to the fibers and sensitive materials in the lining and pockets of the coat.
-Dry cleaning also ensures delicate fibers & embellishment remain intact as before, as opposed to washing with water.
+Dry cleaning is recommended when traditional water washing can cause shrinkage and other issues with wool and other delicate clothing, as the solvents in dry cleaning ensure no damage to the fibres and sensitive materials in the lining and pockets of the coat.
+Dry cleaning also ensures delicate fibres and embellishment remain intact as before, as opposed to washing with water.

 How often should you dryclean your winter coats?

-Honestbee suggests you should leave enough time to do it before your next winter holiday, but my personal suggestion would be once in awhile, maybe every 3 major wears or so, but it depends how dirty they get and your tolerance for dirt.
+Logically, leave enough time to do it before your next winter holiday, but my personal suggestion would be at least every once in awhile, but it depends how dirty the garments get and your personal tolerance for dirt.
 Definitely do some sort of cleaning if you start smelling funky.

 The more important time is not actually before a trip but when you return from a winter holiday.
 Instead of keeping your clothes away immediately, the most important thing to do is to remove all the moisture, sweat, dirt and grime from your winter jackets before you store them away if you want them to last longer, because all that grit can cause damage to your coats if you leave them unchecked for too long.

-How to store winter wear in hot humid climates?
+How do you store winter wear in hot humid climates?

 Ideally, vacumn pack your winter coats to prevent additional moisture, mildew, insects and odour from seeping into your clothes.
-It also is great for saving cupboard space because winter clothing does get bulky.
-Even if you don’t go on winter holidays often, I’d consider taking them out to check at least once a year just to ensure nothing is growing or disintegrating.
+This is also great for saving cupboard space because winter clothing does get bulky.
+Even if you don’t go on winter holidays often, I’d consider taking them out to check at least once or twice a year just to air them and to ensure nothing is growing or disintegrating.